President of Israel: Dissolution of the Knesset

+Presidential clemency

+The president has broad power to pardon, reduce, or commute the sentences of both soldiers and civilians, including to refuse requests for such clemency.
+The president reaches a decision regarding the prerogative of clemency at his or her own discretion, after receiving information from the applicants, requesting the opinion of other parties, and consulting the minister of justice or the minister of defense, as the case may be.
+Each Israeli president adopts a different approach to how they handle clemency, which influences their decision making.

-Other roles
+Other activities

-The president awards the Israel Prize on Yom Ha'atzmaut and the Wolf Prize.
-The president also serves as the main speaker at the opening ceremonies of the half-yearly Knesset conference, as well as at the annual official ceremonies for Yom Hazikaron and Yom HaShoah.
+The president confers the dignity of Righteous Among the Nations on the recommendation of Yad Vashem, presents the Wolf Prize on the recommendation of the Wolf Foundation, and awards the Presidential Medal of Honor, the President's Fund for Outstanding Doctoral Students, and the Presidential Award for Volunteerism in his absolute discretion.
+The President also participates in the awarding of the Israel Prize, which is held annually on Yom Ha'atzmaut.
+Moreover, the president serves as the keynote speaker at the opening ceremonies of the half-yearly Knesset conference, as well as at the annual official ceremonies for Yom Hazikaron and Yom HaShoah.

 Presidential backgrounds

 Most Israeli presidents were involved in national politics or Zionist activities before taking office.
 Some were also distinguished in other fields.
 For example, Chaim Weizmann was a leading research chemist who founded the Weizmann Institute of Science in Rehovot; Zalman Shazar was an author, poet, and journalist; and Chaim Herzog was a military leader, attorney, and diplomat.

 The first Israeli presidents were born in the former Russian Empire.
 The first native-born president, as well as the first with a Sephardi background, was Yitzhak Navon.
 The first president with a Western European background was Chaim Herzog, who originally came from Belfast, United Kingdom.
 The first president with a Mizrahi background was Moshe Katsav, who was born in Iran.

+The first president to be born in the modern state after Israel's declaration of independence is Isaac Herzog.
+He is also the first son of a former Israeli president to also become president.
+As of 2024, the only other presidents with close family ties were Chaim Weizmann and his nephew Ezer Weizman.